-Existing relationships, no general solicitation, up to 35 non-accredited investors.
-Self-certification is enough — verification is not required.
+Existing relationships, no verification needed, up to 35 non-accredited investors.
+Self-certification is enough.

 Which raise are you running?